 The Bauhaus movement was born in Germany in the early 20th century, and literally translated means “building a house”.
 It has evolved over the decades from a sole architectural style to incorporating furniture and other home elements in it.
 Today, not only are homes still built following these principles but modern interior decorating has kept bringing back these elements over the years and incorporating the Bauhaus furniture into the minimalist interior design.

 Lately, it has had a very large influence in interior decorating and modern furniture design has the recognizable stamp of Bauhaus design on them.
 So, if you are looking for that simple, elegant look to add to your home, look no further.
 We put together the top pieces that you can add to your home and how to get the look just right in your home.

 Choosing the Iconic Wassily Chair

 Created by Marcel Breuer in the mid-’20s and named after the painter, Vasily, who was friends with Breuer at the time, the chair is an experimental play on forms.
-He experimented with tubular steel as a framework to almost suspend canvas seat, back and arms from, and the result is a logical, mechanical concept that makes the chair look like it hangs in space.
+He experimented with tubular steel as a framework to almost suspending the canvas seat, back, and arms, and the result is a logical, mechanical concept that makes the chair look like it hangs in space.

 Because this chair is so iconic, it is important to place it correctly in your home.
 It is no good shoving it in a dark corner where it won’t be seen, so make sure you display it as an accent chair.
 You can pair it with a couch, or place it against a wall with a plant next to it, and a standing lamp to really highlight the chair.